hyperledger-archives/education/LFS171x/docs/introduction-to-hyperledger.md

 * The **Gateway** provides interfaces for systems integration and user interfaces
 * The **Smart contract application engine** facilitates integration of complex business logic
 * The **Consensus Engine** serves the dual purpose of:
-        a.
-Maintaining the networking stack between the nodes, and,
+  1. Maintaining the networking stack between the nodes, and,
-        b.
-Ordering transactions
+  2. Ordering transactions
 * The **Application Blockchain Interface** (ABCI) provides interface specification for the consensus engine and smart contract application engine to connect.

-You can learn more about Hyperledger Burrow at https://monax.io/platform/db/.
+You can go online to learn more about [Hyperledger Burrow](https://www.hyperledger.org/projects/hyperledger-burrow).

 # Hyperledger Modules